• Skip to main content

 Breeding: Sumatra is on the watch conservancy list.
 Although more breeders of these beautiful chickens are required breeding these birds are more for the experienced chicken breeder.

 If you are breeding the Sumatra for show choosing the correct hens and rooster bloodline is crucial.
 They have a strict standard that is to be adhered to, check the American Poultry Association website for the Standard of Perfection requirements for this breed.
-For advice on breeding please check our guide to breed poultry.

 Foraging: They love to scratch and forage about.
 They make a beautiful ornamental fowl for the garden and need a lot of space to roam.